 If for some reason a senator leaves office or determines that he or she does not want to participate on a body that he or she has been appointed to, the lieutenant governor receives notice from the caucus leader and a new member is appointed from that caucus.

-Another type of appointment the lieutenant governor makes is for the proponents and opponents of statewide initiatives, to author statements for and against those measures in voter pamphlets sent by the Secretary of State prior to elections each year.
+Another type of appointment the Lt.
+Governor makes is for the proponents and opponents of statewide initiatives, to author statements for and against those measures in voter pamphlets sent by the Secretary of State prior to elections each year.

-If you are staff to a board or commission and need information regarding an appointment, please contact John Schochet, Chief of Staff to the Lieutenant Governor at 360.786.7714 or email@example.com.
+If you are staff to a board or commission and need information regarding an appointment, please contact John Schochet, Chief of Staff to the Lt.
+Governor at 360.786.7714 or email@example.com.